toasty-toast/notes/docs/sql-server.md

 ## SET NOCOUNT ON

-`SET NOCOUNTON` prevents the message from showing which contains the number of affected rows.
+`SET NOCOUNT ON` prevents the message from showing which contains the number of affected rows.
 Using this in a stored procedure can significantly improve its performance.